yvngKAOS/MiniTokenMonster/README.md

 #### :trophy: Features
 - Disguised as a chrome bookmark.
 - Sends user token through Discord Webhook.
-- Webhook formatted in an embed.
+- Token is formatted in an embed.
 - Small Size.
 - Can be obfuscated easily.
+- Less suspicious than an executable in some cases.

 #### :coffee: Installation & Usage
 1. Add your Discord webhook URL in `grabber.js`.